CroLinuxGamer/Dotfiles/README.md

 ## .zshenv

-This is where I save all my enviromental variables and export my custom folder to path to be able to use my scrpts like regular commands terminal.
+This is where I save all my environmental variables and export my custom folder to path to be able to use my scripts like regular commands terminal.

 I also export lf icons here so that it can use a lot of different icons.